NanoSim/SOFT5/doc/manual/07_usecase4.md

 ### `phenom-input.json` entity description

-The entity describing the input parametesr to Phenom is structured in the following entity:
+The entity describing the input parameters to Phenom is structured in the following entity:

 ```json
 {